ai-dock/ai-horde-dreamer/README.md

 The first worker (GPU 0) will be named according to your specification in `BRIDGE_WORKER_NAME`.
 Extra workers will have this name appended with '#2, #3...'

+The terminal UI is disabled.
+If you would like to use it you'll need to SSH (or docker exec) into your container and stop the dreamer service with `supervisorctl`.
+You can then edit your `bridgeData.yaml` and start the worker manually.

 ### Web UI

 If you have specified the environment variables `WEB_USER` and `WEB_PASSWORD` the web UI will be launched in the container on port 7860.